 Program detailsCredential: 4-Year Bachelor of Engineering

-This four-year program provides a study of electrical power systems engineering, trans-disciplinary engineering of renewable energy generation, smart-grid, protection and control, automation and energy conservation technologies.
+This four-year program provides a study of electrical power systems engineering, trans-disciplinary engineering of power systems, renewable energy generation, smart-grid, protection and control, automation and energy conservation technologies.

 The curriculum provides a solid foundation in mathematics, science and engineering theory, building practical and engineering design skills.